microsoft/playwright.dev/nodejs/docs/api/class-accessibility.md

 Accessibility is a very platform-specific thing.
 On different platforms, there are different screen readers that might have wildly different output.

-Blink - Chromium's rendering engine - has a concept of "accessibility tree", which is then translated into different platform-specific APIs.
-Accessibility namespace gives users access to the Blink Accessibility Tree.
+Rendering engines of Chromium, Firefox and Webkit have a concept of "accessibility tree", which is then translated into different platform-specific APIs.
+Accessibility namespace gives access to this Accessibility Tree.

-Most of the accessibility tree gets filtered out when converting from Blink AX Tree to Platform-specific AX-Tree or by assistive technologies themselves.
+Most of the accessibility tree gets filtered out when converting from internal browser AX Tree to Platform-specific AX-Tree or by assistive technologies themselves.
 By default, Playwright tries to approximate this filtering, exposing only the "interesting" nodes of the tree.

 - [accessibility.snapshot([options])](./api/class-accessibility.md#accessibilitysnapshotoptions)